 PALGA delivers data from national databases for purposes such as scientific research, medical quality control, and for the evaluation and monitoring of screening programmes.
 PALGA offers the option of linking data via a Trusted Third Party (TTP).

 PALGA manages its own national database of pathology results.
 These excerpts date back to 1971.
 Coverage has been nationwide since 1991.
-This means that all 52 pathology laboratories are now connected to the national infrastructure.
+This means that all Dutch pathology laboratories are connected to the national infrastructure.
 The wealth of information in the database offers researchers opportunities for study, all the more so because it is a gateway to the tissue archives.
 In addition, data from the database can be used for the quality control of screening programmes.
 It also serves as a signalling source for the Dutch Cancer Registry.